Jint-lzxy/sockify/DESIGN.md

 ```

 - **Effects:**
-  - Swaps the internal state of two `EventLoop` objects.
-After the swap, the internal state (such as event handlers, associated resources, etc.) of `lhs` and `rhs` is exchanged.
+  - Swaps the internal state of the two `EventLoop` objects (`lhs` and `rhs`).
+This includes swapping event handlers, associated resources (such as event bases, file descriptors, etc.), and other internal state specific to the derived class.
-  - Specifically, the derived class should implement this function to swap any internal resources such as event bases or associated handlers.
+  - The derived class must implement the `do_swap()` function to swap any resources specific to its type.
+This ensures the efficient swap of more complex internal states in derived classes.
+The base class `swap()` will delegate this operation to the derived class via the virtual `do_swap()` method.
+- **Preconditions:**
+  - Both `*this` and `other` must be of the same dynamic type.
+Otherwise, the behavior is undefined.
 - **Complexity:** Constant.

 #### Non-Member Function